10 States with the Cheapest Home Insurance in 2025

 With little risk of hurricanes or other severe storms, Nevada homeowners pay just $1,074 per year on average for home insurance.
 The biggest weather-related issue in the state is the extreme heat it faces in the summer.

-While heat is unlikely to cause any sudden damages the way storms or tornadoes do, the chronic exposure of your home to extreme heat can cause faster than usual wear and tear to things like your roof, siding and foundation.
-If you don’t keep these things maintained, your insurer might try to deny your claim, citing neglect or lack of maintenance.
+While heat is unlikely to cause any sudden damage the way storms or tornadoes do, the chronic exposure of your home to extreme heat can cause faster than usual wear and tear to things like your roof, siding and foundation.
+If you don’t stay on top of it, your insurer might deny your claim, citing neglect or lack of maintenance.

 6. Oregon